 Kate’s top Melbourne restaurants for takeaway during lockdown #2

 Okay, here we go again.
-So many Melbourne venues hit for six by the return to Stage Three restrictions, but many of them ready to go with their takeaway options.
+So many Melbourne venues hit for six by the return to lockdown, but many of them ready to go with their takeaway options.
 Here are some of them.

+CHIK CHAK – Well, it’s not the obvious time to open an eatery, but Chik Chak has just arrived in Ripponlea.
+Not satisfied with opening one restaurant during a pandemic, Golda’s Adam Faigan has opened this Israeli Street Food joint in Glen Eira Road.
+Meaning “quick quick” in Hebrew, they’re serving up pitas and bowls like shawarma-spiced cauliflower with Israeli salad, tahina and sumac-roasted onions; or pomegranate-glazed beef cheek with horseradish aioli; priced between $12 and $18. goldachikchak.com.au

+MATTEO’S POP UP – Matteo’s Pizza Parlour has branched out, opening a lunchtime pop-up serving a selection of sandwiches and calzone in Railway Parade, Highett.
+Choose from fried calzone hand-made to order with Matteo’s signature 3-day ferment pizza dough, ciabatta packed high with crispy Porchetta and Asiago cheese or a chicken cotoletta, expertly crumbed and served on a milk bun with honey mustard slaw – and there’ll be plenty of good coffee to boot. matteospizzaparlour.com.au

 LEFT HANDED CHEF – I literally stumbled upon fabulous Israeli eatery, The Left Handed Chef, with no prior knowledge of their offering.
 I loved it.
 Fabulous, flavoursome, wholesome, tasty, filling, colourful Israeli fare.
 Wwner Ehud and his wife are still working their way through the immigration system and so now trying to operate their busines in lockdown, with no governtment assistance.
 They’ve got a brilliant range of delicious takeaway boxes for families of all sizes – think freshly baked pita breads, chicken schnitzels, cooked falafels, terrific sides and the famous Left Handed Chef hummus!
 Boxes range from an Israeli feast for $60 to the just launched Sunday SHUK Box, with well over $180 worth of food for only $125, plus there’s a very affordable $7 flat fee delivery within 15km of the South Melbourne Market.
 Check it all out at: lhceatery.com